adpzz/Eye-fundus-image-quality-assessment-and-enhancement/README.md

 ### Citing this work

-If you find this annotation set and information useful in your research, please consider citing:
+If you find useful both this annotation set and information in your research, please consider citing:

     @inproceedings{perez2020conditional,
     title={A Conditional Generative Adversarial Network-Based Method for Eye Fundus Image Quality Enhancement},